syncfusion-content/ej2-navigations-docs/ej2-javascript/stepper/ts/getting-started.md

 # Getting started in ##Platform_Name## Stepper control

-This section explains how to create a simple application with Stepper control and to configure it.
+This section explains how to create a simple Stepper in TypeScript using Essential JS 2 QuickStart seed repository.

 ## Dependencies